Jobayerscode/lexiconTask04/README.md

 The second method works with reference types (MyInt objects).
 When you write y = x, both variables now refer to the same object in memory.
-So when you change y.MyValue to 4, you are modifying the same object that x points to — meaning x.MyValue also becomes 4.
+So when you change y.MyValue to 4, you are modifying the same object that x points to, meaning x.MyValue also becomes 4.
 That is why the method returns 4.